-The Director and Chair comes to KSOM at a time of great change and forward momentum, joining a new leadership team and organizational structure designed to further USC's ambitious but achievable goals to double the size of the health and biomedical research enterprise, build a top 20 "medical school for the future," and scale the health system to a \$5 billion+ enterprise.
+The Chair comes to KSOM at a time of great change and forward momentum, joining a new leadership team and organizational structure designed to further USC's ambitious but achievable goals to double the size of the health and biomedical research enterprise, build a top 20 "medical school for the future," and scale the health system to a \$5 billion+ enterprise.
 USC recently completed a \$7 billion fundraising campaign, the largest in University history and second-largest in national history, and will soon embark on a second multi-billion dollar campaign exclusively in support of the health sciences.
-Under the leadership of USC President, Dr. Carol Folt, the Discovery Translational Hub, a planned 260,000-square-foot and seven-story multidisciplinary facility on the health sciences campus scheduled to open in 2026, is designed to translate new discoveries into clinical care and will house 84 research groups and employ 850 people.
+Under the leadership of USC President, Dr. Carol Folt, the Discovery Translational Hub, a multi-story multidisciplinary facility on the health sciences campus, is currently under design and will serve the purpose of translating new discoveries into clinical care at Keck.
 The sense of excitement at USC is palpable, and this energy extends to KSOM, where recent changes to the leadership structure, including the creation of a Health System Board and the appointment of Dr. Steven Shapiro as inaugural Senior Vice President for Health Affairs, has set the stage for significant advancements over the next decade.